really-simple-decentralized-syndication/.github/profile/README.md

 1. **Key Generation:** User creates a private/public key pair (secp256k1).
 2. **Key Hosting:** User hosts the public key on their domain (e.g., `userdomain.com/did.pem`).
-3. **Content Creation:** User crafts a DID-compliant HTML page with their post and hosts it on their domain.
+3. **Content Creation:** User crafts a RSDS-compliant HTML page with their post and hosts it on their domain.
 4. **Submission:** User signs the hash of their content and URL and sends this to a RSDS instance.
-5. **Validation:** DID instance verifies the post's signature, content, and other aspects, then saves the URL and signature.
+5. **Validation:** RSDS instance verifies the post's signature, content, and other aspects, then saves the URL and signature.
 6. **Propagation:** The URL's information is broadcasted on the p2p network for other instances to validate and store.

 ### Roadmap